Confluence in. Release notes website out.

 Want to publish release notes from Confluence?

-Join early access and help shape a simpler way to publish selected Confluence release notes as clean public pages.
+Join early access and help shape a simpler way to publish selected Confluence release notes as a branded, searchable update page.